-At IGEA Brain & Spine, our neurosurgeons are the leaders in implementing deep brain stimulation therapy for those affected by Parkinson’s disease.
+At IGEA Brain, Spine & Orthopedics, our neurosurgeons are the leaders in implementing deep brain stimulation therapy for those affected by Parkinson’s disease.
 Our team of specialists provide quality, comprehensive care and relief for patients who are afflicted with this condition.

 Understanding Parkinson’s Disease